 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Osijek is situated at an altitude of 94 m on the right bank of the river Drava and is the administrative and economic centre of Eastern Croatia (Slavonia and Baranja, Osječko-baranjska županija).
+Osijek is situated at an elevation of 94 m on the right bank of the river Drava and is the administrative and economic centre of Eastern Croatia (Slavonia and Baranja, Osječko-baranjska županija).
 Traces of human settlements in the area of Osijek go back to neolithic times, and the first known inhabitants belong to the Illyrian tribes.
 The Roman emperor Hadrian raised the old settlement of Mursa to a colony with special privileges in AD 331 (Mursa maior).
 After that, Mursa had a turbulent history and after the times of the Migrations Period nothing but ruins was left.
 When the first Croats settled in the area, they gave it its present-day name.
 The first mentioning in a document is found in a papal list of tithes from 1332.
 The medieval town was destroyed almost completely when the Turks arrived.
 Suleiman the Magnificent built his famous 8 kilometer long wooden bridge across the Drava river.
 After the liberations from the Turks in 1687, the new Austrian authorities built a new fortress between 1712 and 1721, known as Tvrđa (Tvrdja).
 The three parts of the town, the Lower Town, Tvrđa, and the Upper Town were united in 1786, and Osijek became the administrative center of Slavonia.
 During the war between the new Republic of Croatia and the Serb forces in 19911995 Osijek suffered heavy damages.

 The church of Saint Peter and Paul [centre] is the largest church in Osijek.
 Due to its size (its spire is 90 m high) it is often called 'cathedral' although it is only a parish church; the real seat of the bishop is in Đakovo (Djakovo).
 The Neo-Gothic church was built at the end of the 19th century.